-Glow puppy food has chicken meal as the first ingredient, are there are no other options for puppies sensitive to chicken.
+Glow puppy food has chicken meal as the first ingredient, are there are no other kibble options for puppies sensitive to chicken.
+However, we do appreciate that they do also offer a large breed puppy kibble.
 The protein is followed by lupins, beans and sorghum.
 The minimum guaranteed protein is higher than their adult recipes and stands at a respectable 30%.

-It’s important to recall the Omega 6 to 3 proportion.
-Although the packaging states a “higher” proportion of 2 to 8 Omega 6 to 3, this is really the same 1 to 4 proportion in their adult range.
+It’s important to recall the Omega-6 to -3 proportion.
+Although the packaging states a “higher” proportion of 2 to 8 for Omega-6 to -3, this is really the same 1 to 4 proportion in their adult range.
 This is plain misleading at best, so we’re not too keen on them because of it.

 Do not buy Glow if…

-While this is a reasonable mid-range option for many dogs, it might not be the right choice if you:
+While this is a reasonable mid-range option for many dogs, we think it might not be the right choice if you: